Why Medication Management is important

 Who Can Prescribe Medications?

-Only someone licensed by their state of residence is authorized to prescribe medication based on the laws of that state legally.
-In Virginia, only doctors (including dentists, psychiatrists, etc.), nurse practitioners, and physician assistants are licensed to prescribe.
+Only someone licensed by their state of residence is authorized to legally prescribe medication based on that state’s laws.
+Only doctors (including dentists, psychiatrists, etc.), nurse practitioners, and physician assistants are licensed to prescribe in Virginia.
 Registered nurses cannot prescribe.
 Not all nurse practitioners can prescribe unless they have a separate license to do so.

 Know Your Allergies